Hartford and New Haven Railroad: Operations

 In 1845, the Hartford and New Haven merged with the Hartford and Springfield Railroad to form the New Haven, Hartford and Springfield Railroad.
 The company reverted back to the Hartford and New Haven Railroad name in 1847.

+The complete route between New Haven and Springfield resulted in a major increase in business for the railroad, which did not go unnoticed by its competitors.
+Furious at the loss of their former monopoly between Springfield, Hartford, and New York City, the Connecticut River Line began direct competition with the New Haven and New York steamboat line by running ships between Belle Dock and New York City.
+This succeeded in getting the latter company to capitulate and sell to the Connecticut River Line.
+Upon assuming the New Haven and New York line's contracts, the Connecticut River Line proceeded to fulfill them as poorly as possible by assigning their least capable steamboat to the service.
+This was matched with rate cuts on the steamboat line's own services.
+The anti-competitive campaign by the steamboat line backfired when the Hartford and New Haven Railroad sought and received from the General Assembly permission to operate their own steamboat service, which began by 1847.

 The railroad was noted for the fast speed of its trains by 1848, when a Hartford and New Haven passenger train made the trip from Springfield to Hartford at an average speed of 50 mph.
 The Hartford Weekly Times asserted that "This is the quickest trip ever made in this country with a heavy train over any railroad, and the road is now regularly run with greater speed than any other railroad in the United States, and with double the average velocity of railroads out of New England."
 The railroad's largely straight alignment, which followed natural topography and the Connecticut River, made this possible.